bencvt/LibShapeDraw/README-contributing.md

 That's all there is to it.

 There is no need to install MCP as LibShapeDraw handles obfuscation on its own.
-The main reason for this is that MCP really doesn't integrate well with Maven.
-You can still use MCP along with LibShapeDraw in your own mod if you prefer; it decompiles just fine.
+The main reason for this is that MCP really doesn't integrate well with Maven and Git.
+You can still use MCP along with LibShapeDraw in your own mod if you prefer; see the *How to add the LibShapeDraw jar to the classpath in MCP* section in the main `README.md` for details.

 There is no need to use Forge or reference any Forge classes when compiling either.
 ModLoader is enough.
 You *can* compile against a `lib/minecraft.jar`